 Google has come up with a better way for sharing Docs outside of an organization.

-That is, if you want to share a Google Doc with someone who is not using G Suite at work and who does not have a Gmail account, you will soon be able to send that person a link and a PIN (Personal Identification Number) code.
+That is, if you want to share a Google Doc with someone who is not using Google Workspace at work and who does not have a Gmail account, you will soon be able to send that person a link and a PIN (Personal Identification Number) code.
 This will be called Pincode Sharing in Drive.

 Pincode Sharing in Drive is currently in beta.
 We will update this post with additional information once the capability is generally available.